sevans924/javascript-closures/README.md

 * Ask students to define scope chain in their own words
 * Ask students to explain how scope chain relates to closures
 ## Instructor Demo 3: Practical Use Cases for Closures

+### Key terms and points
+* Define 'Lexical Environment'
+* Closures allow us to

+###Notes
+* Each time the outer function is called, it creates a separate lexical environment.
+So even though you are calling the same function, it is creating a new environment that may have a different value.

 Privacy and memory
 ## Student Activity 3: Practical Use Cases for Closures
 Revisit function from intro - students try again